 John Bandler—Three Minute Thesis

 John Bandler is active in artistic, literary, academic, speaking and theatrical endeavors.
 See Bandler’s non-technical bio.
 Since 2015, he has directed his attention to the Three Minute Thesis (3MT®) Competition.

 In 2015, he delivered workshops to candidates for McMaster University’s Three Minute Thesis and Falling Walls Competitions.
-Since then, he has given further workshops and has been active in mentoring and coaching students and researchers from all disciplines the art of creating and delivering the Three Minute Thesis and various other speaking and pitching competitions.
+Since then, he has given further workshops and has been active in mentoring and coaching students and researchers from all disciplines in the art of scripting, creating and delivering talks for the Three Minute Thesis and various other speaking and pitching competitions.